Distressed Real Estate, Creditor’s Rights & Workouts

 Enforcement/Collection Actions – Asset Recovery

 When enforcement actions are necessary, our collaborative team of skilled lawyers work closely and efficiently to pinpoint the most effective remedies for our lender.
-For example, Stark attorneys regularly handle a variety of matters including judicial and non-judicial foreclosure proceedings, deeds-in-lieu, receivership actions, deficiency collections and related litigation.
+For example, Stark attorneys regularly handle a variety of matters including judicial and non-judicial foreclosure proceedings, deeds-in-lieu, receivership actions, deficiency collections, confession of judgment and related litigation.
 We defend lenders against lender liability claims, countersuits, and other claims arising from distressed real estate loans, in both state and federal courts across the numerous jurisdictions nationwide.

 Stark combines the firm’s strengths of commitment to delivering value that exceeds expectations and our national geographical reach to provide a comprehensive collection service to meet all of the needs of any lender client seeking to collect on deficiency claims and the like.
 Unlike a collection agency or many law firms, Stark is organized to take a deficiency claim from the pre-litigation, demand-letter stage through litigation and post-judgment recovery, if necessary.

 We have the knowledge and resources to efficiently and successfully collect large accounts that are delinquent.
 Stark represents clients in many different types of commercial and debt collection matters.
 These matters include actions to collect debts owed under loan agreements, retail installment contracts, negotiable instruments, promissory notes, and goods sold and delivered.
-We file actions seeking judgments against business owners and other third parties on personal guaranties of corporate debts.
+We file actions seeking judgments, including confessions of judgment, against business owners and other third parties on personal guaranties of corporate debts.
 The firm also has extensive experience representing creditors owed balances; including filing replevin actions.

 On a national basis, the firm has represented banks and other financial services companies in connection with foreclosure matters, both commercial and residential, since the firm’s founding in 2003.
 As such, the firm is very familiar with the process of quickly moving uncontested residential and commercial foreclosures through the judicial and non-judicial processes throughout the country.
 The firm has litigated over many defendants’ efforts to contest, and thereby prolong, the foreclosure process.
 We are well equipped to suppress defenses and strike answers that are not germane to the foreclosure.
 The firm is also experienced in prosecuting so-called “strict” foreclosures, negotiating deeds-in-lieu of foreclosures and workouts, applying for rent receivers, and executing on absolute assignments of rent without resorting to time-consuming and expensive applications to the court.